 - Locking pin and hinge system- slow to fold away.

 There are five main things to consider before you buy a folding squat rack:

 I looked into all of these factors and broke them down into 14 criteria to assess each of the racks…

 How we assessed the folding squat racks

 I spoke to numerous friends who have used or have their own folding squat rack.
-I also used the dozens of years experience of the personal trainers and team members at Strong Home Gym to get their opinion.
+I also used the dozens of years of experience the personal trainers and team members at Strong Home Gym to get their opinion.

-But I also ran every squat rack against 14 main criteria check points.
+But I also ran every squat rack against 14 main criteria checkpoints.